Robust Control and Entanglement of Qudits in Neutral Atom Arrays: Acknowledgments

 \section{Acknowledgments}

 We thank Nathanan Tantivasadakarn and Erez Zohar for useful discussions.
 A.B.~is supported by the Adams fellowship Program of the Israel Academy of Sciences and Humanities.
 S.F.~is supported by the Azrieli Foundation Fellows program.
 M.G.~is supported by the Israel Science Foundation (ISF) and the Directorate for Defense Research and Development (DDR\&D) through Grant No.~3427/21, the ISF grant No.~1113/23, and the US-Israel Binational Science Foundation (BSF) through Grant No.~2020072.
+This research was supported by Israel Science Foundation research grant (ISF’s No.~4098/25) and the Maimonides Fund’s Future Scientists Center.
+We thank the Tel Aviv University Center of Light-Matter Interaction for their support.